scrabbletank/farhome-rules/rulesdoc.md

 Dice rolled in contest of your own roll, such as another creatures defend or saving throw, cannot be rerolled by you.
 Additionally, dice that have been replaced, such as dice that have been Hexed, cannot be rerolled.

 #### Adding Dice
 Some abilities allow you to add dice to certain rolls.
-Dice that are added as part of a spell, or from abilities that apply to your next roll must be added and rolled together.
+Dice that are added as part of upcasting a spell, or from abilities that apply to your next roll must be added and rolled together.
 Hero dice, or abilities that allow you to add dice to any roll within a timeframe can be added after your roll, but before the outcome is determined.

 For example, dice added from the spells _Guidance_ or _Weal_ add dice to your next roll that satisfies the condition.
 These dice must be added the next time you make that roll.